-For best results, use a supported browser, such as Google Chrome, Mozilla FireFox, Safari 6 or later or Internet Explorer 10 or later.
+For best results, use a supported browser, such as Google Chrome, Mozilla Firefox, Safari 6 or later, or Microsoft Edge.
 If you have trouble with your browser, try the following troubleshooting tips.

 With the item import CSV open, select the SKU column so the entire column is highlighted.